-Some members of the public who don't understand what designers really do may wonder if interior design legislation is really necessary.
+Some members of the public who don't understand what designers really do may wonder if interior design legislation is even necessary.
 Interior design regulations vary by state across the nation.
-According to IIDA, about half the states in the US, Puerto Rico and the Canadian Provinces have some form of Interior Design Legislation.
+According to IIDA, about half the US, Puerto Rico, and the Canadian Provinces have Interior Design Legislation.

 Contrary to popular belief, interior design legislation does not restrict business for unregistered designers.
 Instead, interior design laws expand business opportunities for registered interior designers.

 But registered, licensed, or certified interior designers in some states can sign, seal, and submit drawings for permitting.
 While it's true that they can make sure space will look its best, they actually do much more than the public realizes.

 The un-qualified versus the qualified designer

 The difference between qualified and unqualified interior designers affects everyone, which is why interior design legislation is so important.